ThrashingLaggard/xyToolz/docs/api/xyToolz.QOL/xyColQol.md

 - `IEnumerable<int> FillTheList( int limit )` — `public static`

   (No XML‑Summary )
+- `IEnumerable<string> GetQuarterHours()` — `private static`

+  /// Returns a list filled with all the quarters of an hour in the day
+            ///
 - `string Spill( IEnumerable values )` — `public static`

   /// Print the targets intestines on your favourite console